These genius tips to deep clean a bathroom will get yours Spring Clean any time of year.

 15. Keep your drains flowing properly by cleaning them to remove soap scum and other types of buildup.
 Once a month, remove and wash the plug with hot, soapy water.
 Sprinkle baking soda into the drain and wait 5 minutes before pouring in 2 cups of very hot white vinegar.
-The mixture will foam and bubble, scouring away residues in the drain.
+The mixture will foam and bubble, scouring away residues in the pipe.

 16. Remove debris first by sweeping or vacuuming.
 Don’t forget to clean the baseboards, too, since they collect a lot of lint and dust.

 17. Mop the worst spots by hand.
-Mops don’t really do a good job cleaning around the base of or behind the toilet, so do this small area by hand.
-If you’re potty training boys you might want to use an old scrub brush around the base of the toilet, too.
+Mops don’t do a good job cleaning around the base of or behind the toilet, so do this small area by hand.
+If you’re potty training boys, you might want to use an old scrub brush around the base of the toilet, too.
 When that’s all clean, switch to a mop.

 Keep it Clean

 18. Prevent mold and mildew by running the fan for at least 15 minutes after every bath and shower.

 19. Treating messes immediately is easy when you stash disinfecting wipes under the sink.
 Add a bottle of bathroom disinfectant, your favorite glass cleaner and a stack of clean microfiber cloths to make more thorough cleaning convenient, too.